Ishiko-cpp/Collections/README.md

 # Contents

-- Include - Directory containing the public headers for the project.
+- build - The makefiles used to build the project
-- Lib - Directory where the build process puts the compiled libraries.
+- include - Directory containing the public headers for the project.
-- Makefiles - The makefiles used to build the project
+- lib - Directory where the build process puts the compiled libraries.
 - Source - The source code for the prokect.
 - Tests - The tests for the project.